FHA Loan Requirements and Guidelines

 FHA Loans and Collection Accounts or Judgments

-Minor collection accounts do not need to be paid in full in order to qualify for the loan.
+Minor collection accounts do not need to be paid in full to qualify for the loan.
 Judgments, on the other hand, must be paid in full.

 FHA Loans and Federal Debt

-Any borrower with a federal tax lien for delinquent federal tax debt or who has delinquent federal student loans will not qualify for an FHA loan.
+Any borrower with a federal tax lien or who has delinquent federal student loans will not qualify for an FHA loan.

 A married borrower who wishes to purchase a home without his/her spouse, still must include the debts of the spouse on the application, if the borrower resides in a community property state.
 A non-purchasing spouse may be required to sign a document acknowledging the transaction and relinquishing his/her rights to the property.